MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-essential-add-ons.md

 ---
-title: Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2
+title: Essential add-ons for Windows 10/11 Pro and Enterprise on Surface Hub 2
-description: This article provides information about optional accessories you can use with Windows 10 Pro or Enterprise on Surface Hub 2.
+description: This article provides information about optional accessories you can use with Windows 10/11 Pro or Enterprise on Surface Hub 2.
-keywords: Surface Hub, Windows 10, desktop, fingerprint reader, Windows Hello ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low
+keywords: Surface Hub, Windows 10, Windows 11, desktop, fingerprint reader, Windows Hello ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low